Accelerating Automotive Lighting & Display Testing

 LED Lighting.
 Quality control for LED headlamps, taillights, and decorative light strips can be readily addressed with a ProMetric Imaging Colorimeter and Radiant software.
-You can determine luminous intensity distribution, measure uniformity of luminance and color along a path (such as a LED pipe), and detect failed LEDs in a cluster.
-ProMetric and TrueTest software event allow you to draw ROI (regions of interest) on a measurement image to evaluate lighting components of any shape or size.
+You can determine luminous intensity distribution (in TrueTest only), measure uniformity of luminance and color along a path (such as a LED pipe), and detect failed LEDs in a cluster.
+ProMetric and TrueTest software even allow you to draw ROI (regions of interest) on a measurement image to evaluate lighting components of any shape or size.

 Automotive headlamp assembly with LED light strip.

 Measuring light strips and LED pipes for luminance, chromaticity, uniformity, yellowing and color change (top), and for intensity, D intensity, chromaticity, and D chromaticity (bottom) in TrueTest software.